firemodels/bot/Bundlebot/README.md

 Warning: these scripts erase and clone fresh copies of the fds and smv repos.
 You should only run these scripts in repos where you do not do daily work.

+> [!CAUTION]
+> These scripts erase and clone fresh copies of the fds and smv repos.
+You should only run these scripts in repos where you do not do daily work.

 1. Run firebot on a Linux computer to generate FDS manuals.
 If firebot is successful (no errors or warnings), documents are copied to the
 $HOME/.firebot/pubs and $HOME/.firebot/branch_name/pubs directories.
 At NIST this occurs every night.